ozwaldorf/iron-grid/README.md

 screenFormat = s

 It is recomended to only apply logging on iron-grid one at a time.
 If not, you will be disturb because each iron-grid can manage its screen formats.
 Because of the ability for an element to have it's own breakpoints, the console may become cluttered and confusing with multiple logs.

-### Licensing

-Iron-Grid is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.